-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Concordia University, Nebraska, approximately 72% of students took out student loans averaging $6,900 a year.
-That adds up to $27,600 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Concordia University, Nebraska, approximately 73% of students took out student loans averaging $7,997 a year.
+That adds up to $31,988 over four years for those students.

 Contact details for Concordia University, Nebraska are given below.

 |Address:||800 N Columbia Ave, Seward, NE 68434-1556|